Clementine Ford: Early life and career

 She is the daughter of actress Cybill Shepherd and nightclub entertainer David Ford.
-Ford has two half-siblings, Molly "Ariel" Shepherd Oppenheim and Cyrus "Zack" Shepherd Oppenheim from her mother's remarriage to chiropractor Bruce Oppenheim.
+Ford has two half-siblings from her mother's remarriage to chiropractor Bruce Oppenheim.

 Ford made her acting debut on her mother's eponymous sitcom in 1998.
 That same year, she was named Miss Golden Globe and assisted at the 56th Golden Globe Awards ceremony.
 She made her film debut in a bit role in 1999 in the teen comedy film American Pie.
 She has since had supporting roles in Bring It On (2000) and Cherry Falls (2000).
 From 2007 to 2009, she portrayed Molly Kroll (the daughter of Phyllis Kroll, who was played by Shepherd) on the Showtime drama series The L Word.
 In 2009, she won the role of Mackenzie Browning on the soap opera The Young and the Restless.
 She left the series in 2010.
 In June 2011, Ford featured in People magazine for embracing her real body.

 In March 2012, it was announced that Ford would star in the stage play Phantoms Go Down.
 The play was written by Ford's half-sister, Ariel Shepherd-Oppenheim.

 Personal life

 In 2011, Ford stated that she was a vegan.

-According to her mother, Cybill Shepherd, Ford suffers from multiple sclerosis.
+According to her mother, Cybill Shepherd, Ford has multiple sclerosis.